binipringle/right-to-be-forgotten/_texts/0-outline.md

 - {:.indent-2}to prove feasibility of precautionary measures; and/or
 - {:.indent-2}to impeach a witness.

-The court **may** admit evidence of a remedial measure **if the measure was taken by a non-party** *(a third party who makes a similar product or holds a similar event is completely outside of Rule 407; thus, a party does not have to wait until the defendant denies feasibility to bring third-party evidence in)*.
+The court **may** admit evidence of a remedial measure **if the measure was taken by a non-party (third party)**

-Rule 407 is based on specific concerns that evidence that the rules limits or excludes will often fail the Rule 403 balancing test. **Concerns about the evidence’s probative value** are that even when evidence is admissible under Rule 407 with a limiting instruction, it can be difficult to explain how to apply the evidence for impeachment or feasibility but not for liability. **Concern about unfair prejudice specific to admitting evidence of a subsequent remedial measure** is that if the evidence is admissible under Rule 407 but the judge applies Rule 403 at the defendant’s request, the prejudice has to substantially outweigh the probative value of the evidence as required by Rule 403.
-Because a substantial remedial measure is often highly probative, Rule 403 will often not keep the evidence out. [^17] [^18] [^19] [^20] [^21]
+Rule 407 is based on specific concerns that limited or excluded evidence will often fail the Rule 403 balancing test. **Concerns about the evidence’s probative value** are that even when evidence is admissible under Rule 407 with a limiting instruction, it is still difficult to explain how to apply evidence for impeachment or feasibility but not liability. **Concern about unfair prejudice specific to admitting evidence of a subsequent remedial measure** is that if the evidence is admissible under Rule 407 but the judge applies Rule 403 at the defendant’s request, so prejudice has to substantially outweigh the probative value of the evidence, because a substantial remedial measure is often highly probative, Rule 403 will often not keep the evidence out. [^17] [^18] [^19] [^20] [^21]

 [^17]:Hunter-McLeod v.
 Dollar Gen., Eastern District of Pennsylvania 2014 U.S. District.
 LEXIS 129177, CIVIL ACTION NO. 13-3113 (E.D.
 Pennsylvania, 2014) *illustrates subsequent remedial measures (Rule 407)* (video surveillance footage showing store employee putting cardboard on the floor where plaintiff fell is inadmissible as evidence of subsequent remedial measures because it does not directly contradict employee's witness testimony.)